yaymukund/yaymukund-blog/content/posts/scoring-an-animation-with-orca/index.md

 </p>

-Although it might seem complicated--- especially if you're not familiar with Orca--- this program is actually the result of building on a few core ideas that I hope feels like a natural progression.
+Although it might seem complicated--- especially if you're not familiar with Orca--- this program is actually the result of building on a few core ideas.
+As you read this, I hope it will feel like a natural progression to go from one step to the next.

-But to do that, I need to start at the beginning.
+Ok, now let's start at the beginning.

 ## What is a score?